bachelor-2014/report/v2/human_interaction.md

 ### Construction of the graphical user interface
-The design decision about construction graphical controls from the components defined in the configuration file is actually one with which we have found to problems in our own use of the EvoBot.
+The design decision about construction graphical controls from the components defined in the configuration file is actually one with which we have found two problems in our own use of the EvoBot.
 We have experienced that it serves as very good feedback that when a component is added to the hardware and configuration file, the component is immediately available as a graphical